Generic Name: Omega-3-acid Ethyl Esters

 Uses for Omacor

-Adjunct to dietary therapy to reduce very high (≥500 mg/dL) triglyceride concentrations in adults.1 2 8 Efficacy in reducing risk of pancreatitis or risk of cardiovascular morbidity or mortality in these patients not established.1 2 8
+Adjunct to dietary therapy to reduce triglyceride concentrations in adults with severe hypertriglyceridemia (triglyceride concentration ≥500 mg/dL).1 2 8 16 Efficacy in reducing risk of pancreatitis or risk of cardiovascular morbidity or mortality in these patients not established.1 2 8 16

 Has been used as monotherapy to reduce high (200–499 mg/dL) triglyceride concentrations† in adults.2 13 However, because most of these patients are expected to receive statins as initial therapy,2 4 some experts state that efficacy should be further evaluated in patients receiving concomitant statin therapy.2 Preliminary data indicate additive effects on reduction of triglyceride and VLDL-cholesterol concentrations when used with statins.2 8 9 13 14 15